javaplus/KubernetesDojo/labs/kube_deploy_cloud_app.md

 ```

 You deleted **that** specific Pod, but then another one with a new name showed up in its place.
-That Pod is running the exact same image, and something extra in the Kubernetes cluster is making sure at least 1 of your Pods is running.
-That **extra something** is called a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), and it is always working to ensure the number of Pods running for a given `Deployment` match its configured `replica` count.
-The `kubectl run ...` command you just ran created a `Deployment` for you even though you didn't ask for one.
+That Pod is running the exact same image, and the Deployment in the Kubernetes cluster is making sure at least 1 of your Pods is running.
+That [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) you created is always working to ensure the number of Pods running for a given `Deployment` match its configured `replica` count.

 In fact, you can see it by running **kubectl get deploy**.